opendott-smartcities/II/prototyping/naming.md

 # Naming

+## Updated 28.02.2021

+For the time being, I'm settling with "valudata" for the universal database, and or "e.valudata" for the hardware/software to access and query it.
+Registered a domain name yesterday, valudata.org.

 ## 24.02.2021

 Looking for a name to call this year's research activities (prototypes of a collaborative database and a machine/app to assess the potential value of objects).
 "Value" is a central aspect.
 Plenty of awkward ideas below.
 Some of them are already crowded, in regards to domain names.